kingwingfly/api_req/api_req/README.md

 // this will send a POST request to http://example.com/payments/{customer_id}
 // with json `{"amount": 0}`
 ```

-For POST request, the payload will be serialized as json body.
+For POST request, the payload will be serialized as json body by default.

-For GET request, the payload will be serialized as query parameters (urlencoded).
+For GET request, the payload will be serialized as query parameters (urlencoded) by default.

+You can set the payload format by `req` attribute in the `#[payload(...)]` attribute.

 For other methods, not supported yet.